Managing your health: a guide for people living with HIV

 Nurses play a vital role in your healthcare.
 The nurse at a clinic or hospital can often provide the information, counselling or practical assistance like filling out forms that the doctor may be too busy to do well.
 Some clinics also have nurse practitioners.
 These are specially trained nurses who can diagnose and treat many diseases on their own.

 Pharmacists dispense prescription drugs from a drugstore (pharmacy).
-They keep careful records and can help you keep track of your drugs, avoid allergies or interactions between drugs, and provide useful information on taking your drugs regularly without any missed doses.
+They keep careful records and can help you keep track of your drugs, avoid allergic reactions or interactions between drugs, package your drugs in blister packs for ease of use, and provide useful information on taking your drugs regularly without any missed doses.
 To avoid unexpected interactions among your drugs, it’s best to get them all from a single drugstore, especially if you are filling prescriptions from more than one doctor.
 Because pharmacists are generally more available than doctors, many people with HIV rely on their pharmacists for information about HIV and their treatment.
 Pharmacists are also experts on getting your drugs paid for by government programs and insurance companies.

-Unfortunately, there are a lot of dental problems related to HIV disease and the drugs used to treat it.
 It is important that you have a good dentist who is knowledgeable about HIV and knows that you have HIV.
 If you don’t have dental coverage though a health plan, some public health departments and university dentistry programs have clinics that provide free dental services.
-Many people dislike going to the dentist, but good dental health is extremely important for people living with HIV.
+Good dental health is important for people living with HIV.
 Try to take good care of your teeth by brushing and flossing and seeing a dentist regularly.

 Physiotherapists, occupational therapists and other rehabilitation therapists play important roles in the management of many chronic diseases, including HIV (see Chapter 14, HIV and rehabilitation).